danbev/learning-quantum-computing/README.md

 The difference is that we cannot choose the coefficients directly, they are give already but we can specify the angles theta and phi.
-If we keep phi as zero and just change theta this is similar to the above example where scale and add the vectors to get a new vector.
+If we keep phi as zero and just change theta this is similar to the above example where we scale and add the vectors to get a new vector.

 So we can have a 0 or a 1 state depending on if the vector is pointing up or pointing down.
 But it call also be pointing anywhere on the sphere, at least